reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 </DetailedExplanation>

-#### Exploring the Initial Project
+#### Exploring the Tutorial Project

-Let's take a quick look at what the initial project contains:
+Now back to our demo project, it contains some aditional files besides the ones created with the template, let's take a quick look at what the project contains:

 - `/src`
   - `index.js`: the entry point file for the application.
 It renders the React-Redux `<Provider>` component and the main `<App>` component.